100DaysOfCloud/CloudProjects/projects/cloud-native/k8s-mindfulness-service.md

   </tr>
 </table>

-> To submit your project to the Hall of Completion, on a Github Issue and share your public repostiry for review and consideration of approval.
+To submit your project to the Hall of Completion, open a Github Issue and share your public repository for review and consideration of approval.

 ## Technical Goal